opencybersecurityalliance/kestrel-lang/docs/language.rst

 The naming rule of a Kestrel variable follows the variable naming rule in C
 language: a variable starts with an alphabet or underscore ``_``, followed by any combination of alphabet, digit, and underscore.
-There is no length limit, and a variable name is case sensitive.
+There is no length limit and a variable name is case sensitive.

 Unlike immutable variables in pure functional programming languages, variables